cloudbank-project/image-research-computing-tutorial/waterhackweek/README.md

 *What is an ssh tunnel and why do I need one?*

-First `ssh` is a secure connection protocol or utility.
+First `ssh` is a secure connection utility.
 The tunnel allows data to flow in both directions between computers in a secure manner.
 We use this to create a browser view on our local computer that corresponds to Jupyter Lab activity on a remote computer.
 In this case the remote computer is the instance on the cloud we have set up.
 As a result of all this fussing about: The browser tab look and acts just like a Jupyter Lab notebook server that we are running locally, for example on our laptop or desktop computer.
 However the actual